anuragsinghrajsingh/iGnosis-Tech/README.md

 Install Required Libraries:

-Ensure you have Python installed on your system.
+1) Ensure you have Python installed on your system.
-Install the necessary libraries by running:

-pip install pandas numpy matplotlib seaborn
+2) Install the necessary libraries by running: pip install pandas numpy matplotlib seaborn
-Run the Analysis:

-Navigate to the folder containing the repository and run the analysis code: code.ipynb
+Run the Analysis: Navigate to the folder containing the repository and run the analysis code:-

+code.ipynb

 Purpose